Snapchat/KeyDB/README.md

 Please note keydb-benchmark and redis-benchmark are currently single threaded and too slow to properly benchmark KeyDB.
 We recommend using a redis cluster benchmark tool such as [memtier](https://github.com/RedisLabs/memtier_benchmark).
 Please ensure your machine has enough cores for both KeyDB and memteir if testing locally.
 KeyDB expects exclusive use of any cores assigned to it.

-We do most of our benchmarks on AWS m5.metal boxes with the following command
+We do most of our benchmarks on AWS m5.metal boxes to reduce VM noise.
+To get started quickly try the following command

     ./memtier_benchmark --key-pattern=S:S --ratio=3:2

 KeyDB is currently very sensitive to core affinity and the CPU your network interrupts arrive on.
-This should improve over time as we gain flexibility on which cores clients can execute on.
+This should improve over time as we gain flexibility on which cores clients can execute on.  /proc/interrupts will show you which cores are handling NIC interrupts.
+For best performance KeyDB should not share cores with NIC interrupts.
+Use taskset to fine tune CPU affinity.

 New Configuration Options
 -------------------------